Worldwide LHC Computing Grid: Description

 A design report was published in 2005.

 It was announced to be ready for data on 3 October 2008.

 A popular 2008 press article predicted "the internet could soon be made obsolete" by its technology.

 CERN had to publish its own articles trying to clear up the confusion.

-It incorporates both private fiber optic cable links and existing high-speed portions of the public Internet.
+It incorporates both private fiber-optic cable links and existing high-speed portions of the public Internet.
 At the end of 2010, the Grid consisted of some 200,000 processing cores and 150 petabytes of disk space, distributed across 34 countries.

 The data stream from the detectors provides approximately 300 GByte/s of data, which after filtering for "interesting events", results in a data stream of about 300 MByte/s.
 The CERN computer center, considered "Tier 0" of the LHC Computing Grid, has a dedicated 10 Gbit/s connection to the counting room.

-The project was expected to generate 27 TB of raw data per day, plus 10 TB of "event summary data", which represents the output of calculations done by the CPU farm at the CERN data center.
+The project was expected to generate multiple TB of raw data and event summary data, which represents the output of calculations done by the CPU farm at the CERN data center.
 This data is sent out from CERN to thirteen Tier 1 academic institutions in Europe, Asia, and North America, via dedicated links with 10 Gbit/s or higher of bandwidth.
 This is called the LHC Optical Private Network.

 More than 150 Tier 2 institutions are connected to the Tier 1 institutions by general-purpose national research and education networks.

-The data produced by the LHC on all of its distributed computing grid is expected to add up to 10–15 PB of data each year.
+The data produced by the LHC on all of its distributed computing grid is expected to add up to 200 PB of data each year.
 In total, the four main detectors at the LHC produced 13 petabytes of data in 2010.

 The Tier 1 institutions receive specific subsets of the raw data, for which they serve as a backup repository for CERN.
 They also perform reprocessing when recalibration is necessary.
 The primary configuration for the computers used in the grid is based on CentOS.
 In 2015, CERN switched away from Scientific Linux to CentOS.

+In 2023 CERN switched to a mix of RHEL9 for high level operation and Debian for controller hardware that would no longer be supported by RedHat.
+Since the controller hardware is considered functional for the near to mid-range future by falling back to Debian CERN can save on spending on new hardware only to be compatible with RHEL9.

-Distributed computing resources for analysis by end-user physicists are provided by the Open Science Grid, Enabling Grids for E-sciencE, and LHC@home projects.
+Distributed computing resources for analysis by end-user physicists are provided by multiple federations across the Europe, Asia Pacific and the Americas.